 If you’re human, you’ve been stressed.
 Whether it’s an accumulation of little irritants or an unexpected tragedy, stress has reared its ugly head in your life.
 It’s no respecter of persons.
 Almost every age group is vulnerable to certain stressors.The question is, How do you handle it?

 Does it rule your life, or do you take measures to combat it?
-I’m hoping it’s the latter, because I’ve got some suggestions to help!
+I’m hoping it’s the latter, because I’ve got some suggestions of essential oils for relaxation.

 You probably already know that short- and long-term stress affect bodily functions such as heart rate, breathing, blood pressure, digestion, adrenal production, and neurological processes.
 Short-term stress can actually help us to react quickly in fight-or-flight situations.
 Long-term stress, however, can be detrimental to our health if not handled properly.
 So let’s cover some general tips and then explore aromatherapy for stress relief.

 - Energize with Exercise.
 If you’re feeling revved up, destress with a physical activity.
 Three of my favorites are Nordic pole walking, cycling, and paddle boarding.
 Find what you like and get out there and move, as long as you’re healthy enough for physical activity.
 Check with your doctor if there’s any question.

 - Add dietary and botanical supplements.
 Taking a multivitamin may help compensate for any shortfalls in your diet.
 I like to take a natural foods-based supplement.

 - Eat healthier.
 Cut down on sugar and eat more leafy greens and other fresh fruits and vegetables.

 - Calm Your Spirit.
 I like to read scripture, memorize Bible verses, and pray to help me calm down.
 Deep breathing exercises also help to slow down your body and mind.

 In the late 1960s, Herbert Benson, MD, found a counterbalancing effect to the stress response called the relaxation response.